vicious-widgets/vicious/README.md

 correct number of updates.
 Supported platforms: platform independent.

-- Arguments:
+* Arguments:
-  * Takes the Linux or BSD distribution name as an argument, i.e. `"Arch"`, `"Arch C"`, `"Arch S"`, `"Debian"`, `"Ubuntu"`, `"Fedora"`, `"FreeBSD"`, `"Mandriva"`
+  * Takes the GNU/Linux or BSD distribution name as an argument, e.g. `"Arch"`, `"Arch C"`, `"Arch S"`, `"Debian"`, `"Ubuntu"`, `"Fedora"`, `"FreeBSD"`, `"Mandriva"`
-- Returns:
+* Returns:
   * Returns 1st value as the count of available updates, 2nd as the list of packages to update

 **vicious.widgets.raid**

 Provides state information for a requested RAID array.
-Supported platforms: Linux.
+Supported platforms: GNU/Linux.

-- Arguments:
+* Arguments:
   * Takes the RAID array ID as an argument
-- Returns:
+* Returns:
   * Returns 1st value as the number of assigned, and 2nd as active, devices in the array

 **vicious.widgets.thermal**

 Provides temperature levels of several thermal zones.
-Supported platforms: Linux, FreeBSD.
+Supported platforms: GNU/Linux, FreeBSD.

-- Arguments (per platform):
+* Arguments (per platform):
-  * Linux: takes the thermal zone as an argument, i.e. `"thermal_zone0"`, or a table with 1st field as thermal zone, 2nd as data source - available data sources are `"proc"`, `"core"` and `"sys"` (which is the default when only the zone is provided) and 3rd optional argument as a temperature input file to read
+  * GNU/Linux: takes the thermal zone as an argument, e.g. `"thermal_zone0"`, or a
+    table with 1st field as thermal zone, 2nd as data source - available data sources are `"proc"`, `"core"` and `"sys"` (which is the default when only the zone is provided) and 3rd optional argument as a temperature input file to read
-  * FreeBSD: takes the full sysctl path to a thermal zone as an argument, i.e.
+  * FreeBSD: takes the full sysctl path to a thermal zone as an argument, e.g.
     `"hw.acpi.thermal.tz0.temperature"`, or a table with multiple paths
-- Returns:
+* Returns:
-  * Linux: returns 1st value as temperature of requested thermal zone
+  * GNU/Linux: returns 1st value as temperature of requested thermal zone
   * FreeBSD: returns a table with a entry for every input thermal zone

 **vicious.widgets.uptime**

 Provides system uptime and load information.
-Supported platforms: Linux, FreeBSD.
+Supported platforms: GNU/Linux, FreeBSD.

-- Arguments:
+* Arguments:
   * None
-- Returns:
+* Returns:
   * Returns 1st value as uptime in days, 2nd as uptime in hours, 3rd as uptime in minutes, 4th as load average for past 1 minute, 5th for 5 minutes and 6th for 15 minutes